paezha/paezha.github.io/applied_spatial_statistics/34-Spatially-Continuous-Data-III.md

 ![Figure 3.
 Elements of a semivariogram model](Spatially Continuous Data III - Figure 3.jpg)

 Since the semivariogram is calculated based on the square of the differences $z_i - z_j$, the smaller the semivariance is, the more similar observations tend to be.
 In principle, the semivariogram begins at zero, because at distance zero an observation is identical to itself (i.e., $z_i - z_i$).
 The range is the distance at which the sill is reached.
-The sill, on the other hand, is the point at which the semivariance becomes simply the variance, meaning that there is no more or less similarity beween observations than would be implied by the variance of the sample.
+The sill, on the other hand, is the point at which the semivariance becomes simply the variance, meaning that there is no more or less similarity between observations than would be implied by the variance of the sample.

 An additional element is the nugget.
 While the semivariogram in principle begins at zero, sometime discontinuities near the origin can be observed.
 The terminology is from mining, and reflects the fact that a nugget could be very different from the material around it, hence the jump in the semivariogram.